The start of the 2008 saw RML introducing a further evolution

 turbocharged engine.
 Based upon AER's well-proven PO7 engine,

-addition, collaboration between RML and chassis developers
+collaboration between RML and chassis developers Lola had

-Lola has achieved further advances in handling, aerodynamics
+achieved further advances in handling, aerodynamics and

 The

-factory in Huntingdon.
+Lola factory in Huntingdon.
 Over 8000 hours of CAD development

 work went into the design of the original EX264, while some